pkibbey/pkibbey.github.io/src/content/blog/web-performance.md

 ---
+title: 'Web Vitals'
-title: 'Web Vitals: A Practical Optimization Guide'
+subtitle: 'A Practical Optimization Guide'
 description: >-
   Real-world strategies for improving Core Web Vitals, with proven techniques for resource, runtime, and network optimization.